renesas-rz/meta-renesas-ai/README.md

 URI: **https://github.com/renesas-rz/meta-renesas.git**
 tag: certified-linux-v2.1.6-update1 (0057f6446b73bf52df89ab0bee6217931da3e43b)

+The meta-rzg1-gcc-linaro meta-layer should be used for the compatible compiler with TensorFlow.
+Read meta-rzg1-gcc-linaro/READEME.md for more details.

+The meta-rzg1-gcc-linaro meta-layer should be used when including TensorFlow v2.3+ as GCC v7.3 is required.
+Read meta-rzg1-gcc-linaro/READEME.md for more details.

 #### For RZ/G2 ####
 The layers should be used with the official Renesas RZ/G2 Yocto Poky BSP based on the CIP Kernel:
 URI: **https://github.com/renesas-rz/meta-rzg2.git**
 tag: BSP-1.0.4-update1 (51f302d5ce27f878150c621a9c01b1f5d43f1c61)

 For each AI tool, please refer to **meta-${AI\_TOOL\_NAME}/README.md**.
 For
 example: